sushanttripathy/algorithms-cpp/README.md

 # algorithms-cpp
-Implementations of commonly used algorithms in C++
+Implementations of commonly used algorithms and data structures in C++

-For instances of use please see main.cpp.
+For instances of use please see unit-tests referenced in main.cpp.

-Almost all of these are templated classes with easy to understand method names (most of the methods follow standard nomenclature).
+Almost all of these are templated classes with easy to understand method names (most of the methods follow standard and/or self-evident of usage nomenclature).
 There is no library dependency of any sort; these sources have been tested on gcc 6.4.
 They will also work with MingW compilers.

 Implementations of note are :